 3) “Gadgets Galore” by eBay

-Another example of simple data visualization, eBay’s infographic on the most desired gadgets depicts the year-over-year popularity of some of the most popular products in tech, broken down by gadget and consumer age.
+This is one of our favorite examples of infographics that use simple data visualization effectively.
+Here, eBay’s infographic on the most desired gadgets depicts the year-over-year popularity of some of the most popular products in tech, broken down by gadget and consumer age.
 Whereas the design might have been cluttered by over-illustrations of the gadgets and confusing comparisons, this one manages to present all the information in a neat, on-brand visual.

 4) “7 Ways to Hack a Drought” by Column Five